mumblebaj/MMM-SweepClock/README.md

 ## Support
 If you like my module you can support my work by giving me a star ir buy me a coffee.

+## Updates
+### V1.1.0
+- Added option to remove date.
+- Added option provide Date Format
+- If Date is not required to keep the look and feel minimal just set showDate option to false.

 <a href="https://www.buymeacoffee.com/mumblebaj" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Beer" style="height: 45px !important;width: 180px !important;" ></a>

 ![Example](image.png)